engineerscraft/salesforce/README.md

 4. There is a tool called 'gitk' (should be available by default), that presents a nice view of the changes done by various commits.

 # Setting Up LDAP
-1. Import the LDIF file hrms\hua_setup\hrms.ldif into the LDAP server using the JXplorer
+1. Import the LDIF file salesforce\sf-setup\sfm.ldif into the LDAP server using the JXplorer
    Note: Login details of LDAP
    * Host: localhost
    * Port: 10389